-Read the Frequently Asked Questions guidance and decide how biodiversity is relevant to your organisation through its day to day activities, policies, plans, programmes and projects.
-This initial step will help explainwhy biodiversity is important to your organisation and how the actions of individuals and the organisation as a whole can contribute to maintaining and enhancing biodiversity.
+Read the Introduction to the Biodiversity and Resilience of Ecosystems Duty and the Frequently Asked Questions for Section 6 guidance and decide how biodiversity is relevant to your organisation through its day to day activities, policies, plans, programmes and projects.
+These initial steps will help explain why biodiversity is important to your organisation and how the actions of individuals and the organisation as a whole can contribute to maintaining and enhancing biodiversity.

 The Nature Recovery Action Plan for Wales lists six objectives which should be used to help with establishing your biodiversity priorities and actions together with the section 7 lists of priority habitats and species in Wales, the State of Natural Resources Report (SoNaRR) and (when published) Area Statements.

 Further guidance on this can be found on the GoodPractice Page.

 Responsibility for compliance lies with the final decision-making body, or the head of the organisation.
 It should then be possible through their lead to promote awareness of biodiversity throughout the organisation.